-- For auto-reply, your purpose should be to let them know that their request was received and that you’re going to give a detailed reply help them.
+- For auto-reply, your purpose should be to let them know that their request was received and that you’re going to give a detailed reply to help them.

-- For a personal reply, the content can be anything depends on what the receiver had written on the last email.
+- For a personal reply, the content can be anything depends on what the receiver had written in the last email.
 If they had asked/requested more than one thing, answer each question in a separate paragraph so your receiver can easily grasp your answers.
-There’re many examples below for you to learn how to write an email response.
+There’re many examples below for you to learn how to write email response.

 “Thank you” is a must in almost every email.
 Some words such as “Thanks for the email!” is polite enough.
 You also can write a thank you ending sentence and another closure such as Yours sincerely, Best Regards, etc.

 Examples of how to write an email response

 Welcome!
 Your application to ABC has been approved.
 We are very glad to have you as one of our new coders.

 Mrs. Black, as we said before in the last emails, our vision at ABC is to be one of the best sites where provides online English lessons to students all over the world.
 With millions of users, our site needs great coders to maintain.
 And of course, we hope you will the one who can make this.

 Here are your login details: